Auto Transcript

 We could truly know Jesus.

-Just as the apostle John has done here, spiritual fathers then ought to act like fathers in the congregation to teach, to exhort, to encourage, and to teach them how to fight.
+Just as the apostle John has done here, spiritual fathers ought to act like fathers in the congregation to teach, to exhort, to encourage, and to teach them how to fight.

-Well, then these are the three stages of spiritual growth.
-The simple child, the strong young man, and the spiritual father.
+Well, then these are the three stages of spiritual growth: the simple child, the strong young man, and the spiritual father.

 Out of these categories of growth, where would you place yourself?

-understand clearly what it is that you are lacking to get to that next stage of growth and then to really make practical changes in your life to get there by the grace of God and the power of the Holy Spirit.
-Once you get to the spiritual father stage, you are not just to sit there, but you are also to help others in the church to climb that same ladder.
+Your responsibility before God this morning is to assess yourself accurately.
+Understand clearly what it is that you are lacking to get to that next stage of growth, and then make practical changes in your life to get there by the grace of God and the power of the Holy Spirit.

 And the army is right here.

+Calvary, don’t be satisfied where you are.
 Grow up and progress upward for your good, for your joy, for the goodness of the church.

 I have finished the course.
 I have kept the faith.
 And in the future, there is laid up for me the crown of righteousness.